 Just the tip of the iceberg

-Out of the 7 women I interviewed, 5 had body types that matched or closely aligned with the existing societal beauty standards.
-All 5 of these women reported having reservations when it comes to shopping for jeans online due to the lack of a system that would allow them to accurately predict the fit of the jeans they order.
-If women who fit into societal beauty standards were having trouble finding jeans that fit, what about mid-sized and plus sized women?
-What about women from ethnic backgrounds whose body proportions differed vastly from the popular beauty standard?
+I interviewed 7 women and found that 5 of them had body types that aligned with the existing societal beauty standards.
+Despite this, all 5 of these women reported having concerns when shopping for jeans online because of the lack of a system that would allow them to predict the fit accurately.
+This made me wonder about the difficulties faced by mid-sized and plus-sized women, and women from ethnic backgrounds with different body proportions from the popular beauty standard.

 Internet innovation vs clothing innovation